Aye Spooky: Thirsty ‘On My Block’ Tweets Prove Julio Macias Is, In Fact, A Sex Symbol

 I mean…look at those lashes.

-Thirsty Twitter will quickly tell you that Spooky (and the man behind the Santos, Julio Macias) is, in fact, a sex symbols worthy to be praised.
+Thirsty Twitter will quickly tell you that Spooky (and the man behind the Santos, Julio Macias) is, in fact, a sex symbol worthy to be praised.

 Check out some of the most hilarious and thirsty tweets below.